 Here's the good news: Any plan that you purchase on the Exchange will be compliant with your HRA.
 Major medical off-exchange plans that are available during open enrollment will qualify as well.

 And here's more good news: our platform will hold your hand through this entire process.

 Pro-tip: To see if a plan integrates with your HRA, check for a metal tier (silver, platinum, bronze) in the name or description of the plan.
 That's a good sign.

 What if I'm on Medicare with my HRA?

 Great news!
 Medicare is reimbursable with your HRA.
 Remember, you must have coverage of Part A and Part B together or Part C. Part B by itself doesn't qualify.

-To make this easier, we've partnered with LIG Solutions to help the Medicare enrollment process a breeze.
+To make this easier, we've partnered with LIG Solutions to make the Medicare enrollment process a breeze.
 LIG Solutions is a white glove service that will help you find the right Medicare Advantage and Medicare Supplemental plans that are designed to help cover the costs of various deductibles, co-payments and coinsurance charges that Medicare alone does not include.

 All you'll have to do is choose a coverage option from leading insurance companies based on where you live and your individual needs, then submit proof of coverage to Take Command, along with receipts for eligible care, and get reimbursed tax-free.

 Learn more on our Medicare partnership with LIG here.

 Important: Medicare open enrollment runs October 15th to December 7th.
 This is the time to evaluate existing Medicare coverage and your chance to make changes to your Medicare coverage.